 Greg Bear's Eon has something somewhere between Demonic Possession and Puppeteer Parasite.
 The Jarts are a species (really a conglomeration of assimilated species and whatever you'd call "original" Jarts) that exist primarily as virtual personality fragments as a sort of hive mind, where bits can be combined, split off and downloaded into an artificial body to perform any given task.
 The book's protagonist, Olmy, discovers an "individual" Jart who had been captured by humanity centuries earlier and downloads it into his mental implants to study.
 The Jart, because of the "species'" inherent flexibility to modify itself to fit into any environment capable of holding a conscious entity is easily able to reverse engineer the implants interface and downloads itself directly into Olmy's mind, reversing their roles.
 (He gets better.)

 The whole Order of the Blackened Denarius are examples of this; the denarii are the thirty pieces of silver paid to Judas for betraying Christ.
 Each silver coin is an Artifact of Doom that acts as a Soul Jar for a Fallen Angel.
-At first when the host possessed by simply touching the coin with bare skin only a "Shadow" of the original Fallen Angel can exist within the host.
-This Shadow can exert some control over the host by altering the mind, so making them see illusions or not even notice pain or cold.
-This is as far as the Shadow can go.
-The only blessing is they don't go so far as to kill the host because they need the host to take up the coin.
-To go for full possession, the host must willingly take up the coin and Angel.
-This is because the host, as a human, has Freewill, and no matter what the Shadow does, it cannot stop that.
-White Night in particular examines the Demonic Possession issue, as the host is unusually resistant, which has given the host and the shadow of the Fallen more time to become acquainted than is usual.
+When the host is first possessed (by simply touching the coin with bare skin) only a "shadow" of the original Fallen Angel exists within the host.
+This shadow can exert some control over the host by altering the mind, making them see illusions or not notice pain or cold.
+This is as far as the shadow can go.
+The only blessing is that they don't go so far as to kill the host because they need the host to take up the coin.
+To go for full possession, the host must willingly take up the coin and angel.
+This is because the host, as a human, has free will and, no matter what the shadow does, it cannot stop that.
+White Night in particular examines the issue, as the host is unusually resistant, which has given the host and the shadow of the Fallen more time to become acquainted than is usual.